getsentry/sentry-docs/src/wizard/unity/index.md

 type: framework
 ---

+> The Unity SDK now supports line numbers for IL2CPP.
+The feature is currently in beta, but you can enable it at `Tools -> Sentry -> Advanced -> IL2CPP line numbers`.
+To learn more check out our [docs](https://docs.sentry.io/platforms/unity/configuration/il2cpp/).

 ## Installation

 Install the package via the [Unity Package Manager using a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html) to Sentry's SDK repository: